National Council of Applied Economic Research: Notable Scholars and Policy Makers

 Scholars and policy makers include Former Finance Secretary and Deputy Governor of Reserve Bank of India, Rakesh Mohan; Deputy Governor of Reserve Bank of India Subir Gokarn; Members of the Economic Council Advisory of the Prime Minister Rakesh Mohan, Suman Bery, and Poonam Gupta; Member of RBI’s Monetary Policy Committee Shashanka Bhide, NCAER’s faculty.
 Senior Faculty members of NCAER have been routinely involved in contributing to national and state-level policymaking through their direct participation in government nominated committees, commissions, and task forces.
 A few faculty members have also been senior newspaper editors and columnists.

 Research Areas

-NCAER’s research is organized around the following five thematic areas:
+NCAER’s research is organized around the following thematic areas: